unipartdigital/workflows_engine/docs/source/primitives.rst

 When defining a validator there must be a function to be evaluated in the client, this is represented by the string in the ``type`` attribute.
 For field validation ``value_key`` is ignored.
 For others ``validator_value`` is a raw comparison value passed to the validator, whereas ``validator_key`` is a jsonpath used to lookup the comparison value in the context.
 The ``valid_when`` flag allows you to switch the truth-y-ness of the comparison, i.e. whether it's valid when true or when false.

+JSON Validators
+##########

+Check the truth-y-ness of a condition, this is used in Input components to trigger or not a JSON RPC call on blur of input field.
+JSON Validators are a list of one or more than one validators and are calculated in same way as Validators.
+The way it is handled on client, should have a message template, practically it means that if validator returns False on client it will send an error message which will not trigger the endpoint call.
+Inside the endpoints shouldn't raise errors, but skip them as these endpoint are used to update context or other fields.

 Schema
 ******